apache/gravitino/docs/README.md

    > This is necessary because Markdown embedded images use relative paths, whereas Hugo website images require absolute paths.
    > Replace `![](assets/` with `![](/assets/` in all markdown files.
 7. Execute `hugo server` to launch the website.
-8. Open `http://localhost:1313` in your browser to view the Graviton document website.
+8. Open `http://localhost:1313` in your browser to view the Gravitino document website.

 ## Add or modify a document

-To add a new document to the Graviton website, We should follow these steps:
+To add a new document to the Gravitino website, We should follow these steps:

 1. Create a new markdown file in the `docs` directory.
 2. For the markdown file, we should include the following header at the beginning because `Hugo` use it create website link list.